crytic/building-secure-contracts/program-analysis/echidna/basic/filtering-functions.md

     i()
 ```

-Echidna will find the sequence of transactions to falsify the property almost immediately.
+Echidna will quickly discover the sequence of transactions required to falsify the property.

-## Summary: Filtering functions
+## Summary: Filtering Functions

 Echidna can either blacklist or whitelist functions to call during a fuzzing campaign using: